 *this class has met the minimum and is finalized to proceed: REGISTER ASAP!
 Venue Information Below.

 David Willoughby will present “Coverage of Horizontal Directional Drilling (HDD) Technologies for Utility and Pipeline Application” on October 30 and 31, 2019 in Denver, CO.

 The Horizontal Directional Drilling course is offered as a 2-day course that covers Horizontal Directional Drilling (HDD) operation with complete technical information on the design, permitting, construction bid documents, specifications, and construction of HDD applications.
 The course is geared to provide an in depth overview of HDD from planning to demobilization.

 This training will provide contractors, engineers, inspectors and others working in the trenchless industry with complete technical information on the design, permitting, construction bid documents, specifications, and construction of HDD applications.
 The course focus will be on HDD implementations with steel pipelines and municipal natural gas utilities, and will also include coverage of the HDD Model Footage Contract, providing guidelines for HDD projects, example specifications, and information on risk reduction.
 The course will also provide design calculations with examples using an HDD computer application.

-All pipeline, utility and consulting engineers, superintendents, contractors, inspectors and other technical individuals with the responsibility of managing, operating, or maintaining pipeline, trunk or distribution systems.
+–Any other technical individuals with the responsibility of managing, operating, or maintaining pipeline, trunk or distribution systems

 - HDD Introduction